 If shade from clouds is making you feel blue, you can always opt to walk on the sunny side of the street.
 The plants in your garden do not have this option.
 While you may need sun to lift your spirits, plants need it to grow and thrive since their process of photosynthesis depends on it.
 That’s the process by which plants create the energy they require to grow.

-But do clouds affect photosynthesis?
+Do clouds affect photosynthesis though?
 Do plants grow on cloudy days as well as sunny ones?
 Read on to learn about cloudy days and plants, including how cloudy days affect plants.

 Clouds and Photosynthesis